Alok1515/Alok1515/README.md

 • I build whatever i can imagine.

-• My main tech stack is tailwind, react, typescript, express, nextjs and mongodb for the databases.
+• My current tech stack is tailwind, react, typescript, express, nextjs and mongodb for the databases.

+• Learning Spring boot.

 • I've got a bunch of project which uses AI and those are very useful in day to day life.